AlbertoMandujanoMontes/konfio_coding_challenge/README.md

 - The credentials required to access the Airflow UI and MySQL database are included in this repository **for convenience** to facilitate evaluation.
 However, credentials should always be handled with care and **must never be committed to a public repository** in real-world applications.

-- - The Spark implementation and analysis workflow are documented in the notebook [`notebooks/Analysis.ipynb`](notebooks/Analysis.ipynb).
+- The Spark implementation and analysis workflow are documented in the notebook [`notebooks/Analysis.ipynb`](notebooks/Analysis.ipynb).

+- On first run, the MySQL container uses the script [`mysql/init.sql`](mysql/init.sql) to automatically create the required `crypto_currency_value` table.
+This ensures the environment is ready to receive data without manual setup.

 ---